, ,

 Other types of outflow are costs like loan repayments or buying business insurance.

-Cash flow forecast – essential for planning
+Cash flow forecasting – essential for planning

-A cash flow forecast shows your best estimate for the amount of cash coming in – and leaving – your business over a specific period (usually a year).
+A cash flow projection shows your best estimate for the amount of cash coming in – and leaving – your business over a specific period (usually a year).
 You’ll need to plot timings too, so you can plan for both busier and quieter months.

 A year is a good time period to forecast, because your figures beyond that might not be realistic.
 While your cash flow forecast should be your best estimate, it doesn’t need to be accurate to the penny, so use round numbers.